HandBrake/HandBrake/README.markdown

 Initially we are planning to support a limited set of languages while we evaluate the service and overheads.

+Please get in touch if you'd like to contribute to a translation.

 ## Additional Information

 [Authors](AUTHORS.markdown)